Loading...

 date

-Use date to confirm the server clock for logs, tickets, cron schedules, and incident timelines.
+Use date to confirm the system clock for logs, tickets, cron schedules, and incident timelines.
+If timestamps do not line up, you can misread the entire sequence of events.

 Wed Oct 1 14:32:08 EDT 2025